 We advise that a semen sample be given on the first visit for the sterility study.
 Sometimes a second sample will be needed on the day of the oocyte punction (IVF/ recipients) or on the day of the insemination (IAC), according to the recommendations of the biologists.

-For optimum results, it is better to give the sample after a period of sexual abstinence ranging between 3-5 days.
+For optimum results, it is better to give the sample after a period of sexual abstinence ranging between 2-4 days.
 The semen is obtained from masturbation in a room adapted for this purpose and is immediately sent to our laboratory at the clinic where it is analysed.
-The results will be available after a few days.
+You can usually get the results the next day.

 It is not recommended to carry out the seminogram after a long period of abstinence as this could give rise to a large number of immotile or dead sperm which may not be realistic.

 On the day of the insemination, you must arrive at the clinic, without the need to be on an empty stomach, 30 minutes before the scheduled time when using a frozen semen sample (either from your partner or from a donor).
-If you have been asked to provide a fresh semen sample you will have to arrive, with your partner, 2 hours before the time scheduled for the insemination.
+If we ask you to leave a fresh semen sample, your partner must come 2 hours before the scheduled insemination time.

 The doctor will go over the results that have been obtained during the stimulation cycle, answer any questions you may have and explain how the process works.
 This is usually a swift and painless technique.
 Following insemination you will rest for approximately 10 minutes in the doctor’s office and then can travel home that same day by whatever means of transport suits you (car, train, plane, etc.).